Thursday, 18 April 2024

 Highway 101

 – Storm damage repair from 0.5 mile north of the Mendocino/Sonoma County line 1.6 miles south of East Side Road will continue.
-Traffic will be restricted to one lane in each direction of travel 24 hours per day, seven days per week.
+Traffic will be restricted to one lane in each direction of travel 24 hours per day, 7 days per week.
 Motorists may experience minor traffic slowdowns.
 Contractor – North Bay Construction of Petaluma.

 – Roadway repair due to pavement deterioration and a slipout from 1.1 miles north of Reeves Canyon Road to Ridgewood Ranch Road will continue.
 Traffic will be restricted to one lane in each direction of